nickmmark/pulmonary-calculations/README.md

 | -5 to -2 | IV | 33% |
 | ≤-6 | V | 18% |

+### Limitations/Criticisms
+RESP score was developed in a large retrospective cohort, however [subsequent prospective studies]() have not consistently found that RESP score predicts survival, particularly in [cohorts with COVID19]((https://pmc.ncbi.nlm.nih.gov/articles/PMC10472724/#:~:text=Our%20results%20suggest%20the%20RESP,not%20significantly%20associated%20with%20survival.))
+Other studies have found the REST score was predictive of mortality, but [only a modestly good predictor](https://ccforum.biomedcentral.com/articles/10.1186/s13054-017-1888-6).
+Several other scores -- PRESET, PRESERVE, ECMOnet-SCORE -- have been proposed as alternatives.

 ## Disclaimer
 This code is provided "as is", without warranty of any kind.
 Double check any calculations.
 Consult a medical professional if necessary.
 See the attached license for more information about the MIT License.